THE BEARDY HISTORIAN – Tony McMahon – as seen on TV!

 Historian, author and former journalist.
 My background as a print, TV and online reporter and producer means I approach history from an investigative angle.
 Looking into the past to uncover the truth about mysteries that are seemingly unsolvable.
 My job is to distinguish fact from fiction, history from mystery.

 Hope you’ve enjoyed the blog and please feel free to contribute and comment!

-You may have already caught me on TV – on the Discovery channel, Channel 5, History, Smithsonian, Science, Travel, ITV, etc. I’m a regular contributor on such documentary series as Forbidden History, Strange Evidence, NASA’s Unexplained Files, Private Lives of the Monarchs, Buried and America Unearthed.
+You may have already caught me on TV talking history and science – on the Discovery channel, Channel 5, History, Smithsonian, Science, Travel, ITV, etc. I’m a regular contributor on such documentary series as Forbidden History, Strange Evidence, NASA’s Unexplained Files, Private Lives of the Monarchs, Buried and America Unearthed.

 On TV making history fun!

 Over the last thirty years, I’ve been a BBC news producer, Sky News reporter and an award short-listed author.
 I’m represented by the Futerman Rose literary agency and have been published by Aurum Press, Saqi Books and Bertelsmann.

 My history TV appearances seem to have involved caves quite a bit.
 In Portugal, I crawled around some subterranean spaces with a crew from History for the documentary series Buried talking about Templar treasure being hidden away in the Templar citadel of Tomar.
 And then in Scotland, I was literally crawling on my belly to enter a cave with presenter Scott Wolter for an episode of America Unearthed – that broadcast on Travel.

 On ITV, I dressed as Henry VIII and walked down a high street in London…